Yearbook: Advertising pages

 Many yearbooks gain revenue by including a section of ads from local businesses.

 Some schools sell advertisements for seniors.
 Parents, other family members, and friends use these ads to congratulate a senior — or group of seniors — for their accomplishments.

 Index

 Bigger yearbooks tend to include an alphabetical listing of everyone included in the yearbook, along with a listing of the pages they may be found on.

 Colophon

 Usually, near the end of the book, the colophon lists staff members and acknowledgments.
 The colophon includes technical information about the yearbook such as publisher, the total number of pages, paperweight, and copyright.

 Signature or autograph page

-Some yearbooks contain a few pages which will be left blank for people to write messages about the preceding year and summer.
+Some yearbooks contain a few pages that will be left blank for people to write messages about the preceding year and summer.
 This tradition was inherited from commonplace books.

 Design

 Students may design yearbook pages themselves or use company-provided templates in most cases.

 In general, most yearbook pages are designed as double-page spreads and include several items: